carlosclatg/DeckglTest/README.md

-# Getting Started with Create React App
+# What is this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project aims to create a web component to add layers either from json or from WMS services.

 ## Available Scripts